Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Have an effect on         → affect
   + The result of                     → due to
   + In many instances                 → often

-> Some words and phrases are blobs.
-William Zinsser, On Writing Well.

 > I have only made this letter rather long because I have not had time to make it shorter.
 Blaise Pascal, Lettres Provinciales, 16, Dec.14, 1656.